grimme-lab/qc2-teaching/doc/programming.rst

 Our programs so far had one line of execution.
-Logic is very fundamental for controlling the execution flow of a program, usually you evaluate logical expression directly in the corresponding ``if`` construct to decide which branch to take or save it to a ``logical`` variable.
+Logic is very fundamental for controlling the execution flow of a program, usually, you evaluate logical expression directly in the corresponding ``if`` construct to decide which branch to take or save it to a ``logical`` variable.